lucaschirruINAF/SRT-Documentation/antenna.rst

    * - Pointing accuracy (rms)
      - 2 -- 5"

+We note that while the elevation limits range from 5 to 90 degrees, observations should be planned for an elevation between 6 and 82 degrees.
+Only in exceptional cases should the observations go below 6 degrees or above 82 degrees.

 Active surface

 The primary reflector, which is 64 m across, is made of 1008 aluminium panels (with an RMS ≤ 65 μm each) driven by 1116 electromechanical actuators.
 This *active surface*